mmoskon/CosinorPy/docs/docs_cosinor.md

 * `plot_phase`: if True phase plot will be made
 * `hold`: allows to plot multiple graphs in the same figure
 * `x_label`, `y_label`: if specified, these labels are used in the figure
+* `bootstrap`: if set to `int` it defines the number of bootstrap samples used to assess the confidence intervals of amplitude, acrophase and mesor as well as their p-values
 #### Returns
 * tuple which includes
   * `model`: if `return_model` was set to True